maelstrom-research/maelstrom-meta-vis/README.md

 Visualizaing meta-data from Maelstrom catalogue

+To reproduce the reports, please clone the repository and follow the instructions in the [data origin report][coverage-cognitive].

 ### Reports
 - [data origin report][coverage-cognitive] - describes how the data travels from Maelstrom website to the table of results.